David Ben Moshe, a Baltimore native, has been trying to become an Israeli citizen for over three years now.

 “I’ve done everything that you would want from a model citizen after I was released,” Ben Moshe said.

-There is no exact definition on what is considered a “criminal past” or what the qualifications are for someone to “endanger public welfare” in the Law of Return, so it is up
+There is no exact definition on what is considered a “criminal past” or what the qualifications are for someone to “endanger public welfare” in the Law of Return, so it is up to interpretation.

 “The Law provides that determining the nature of the security threat or the seriousness of the crime remains at the discretion of the Minister of Interior (or a subordinate to whom this authority was delegated),” said Elad Strohmayer, spokesperson of the Embassy of Israel to the USA.